-Neapolitan pizza is the traditional pizza style from Naples, Italy.
-Neapolitan pizza features fresh mozzarella cheese, tomato sauce and basil on a soft and lightly charred crust.
-The outer crust, or cornicione, of a Neapolitan pizza should be puffed up with air and should spring back like a sponge when pressed.
+Neapolitan pizza is the traditional, wood-fired pizza style from Naples, Italy.
+Neapolitan pizza is only topped with fresh mozzarella cheese, tomato sauce (preferably from San Marzano tomatoes) and fresh basil.
+And it has a distinctive soft and lightly charred crust.
+Indeed, the outer crust (called the cornicione) of a Neapolitan pizza should be puffed up with air, and it should spring back like a sponge when pressed.

 Pizza has been around in different forms for a long time.
 Most attribute its origins to focaccia-like flatbreads, called ‘panis focacius,’ which were eaten in Italy and throughout the Roman Empire almost 2,000 years ago.